seanc-dev/ygt-assistant/README.md

 Roadmap

-- Implement Google providers via REST (gmail v1, calendar v3) with token refresh.
+- Harden Microsoft Graph providers with retries and metrics.
 - Persist approvals/drafts/history in DB when `USE_DB=true`.
 - WhatsApp cards end‑to‑end and reconnection UX.
 - Vector recall behind `CORE_ENABLE_VECTORS=true`.